airdock-io/docker-phraseanet/README.md

 ## Docker image as standalone
 The image itself provided does not have any config file in it so you will have to mount them in it.
+If you wish to integrate your config files to package the app and other services as containers, Dockerfiles are provided in the .docker repositories to do so :)